Spring in a Small Town: Lyricism

 Spring in a Small Town starts with a voice narration of the female protagonist, Yuwen.
 Her voice-over tells the tedious routines of her daily life.
 She describes the plot as it is shown to the audience, and she adds her personal feelings into her narration.
 Her voice-over lasts for about 18 minutes until she and Zhichen physically meet in the film for the first time after their separation caused by the war.
 Yuwen's narration is often regarded as highly artistic and unique by critics.
-Well-respected Hong Kong poet Ping-kwan Leung commented on the artistry and lyricism in the film.
+Well-respected Hong Kong poet Leung Ping-kwan commented on the artistry and lyricism in the film.
 He argues that Yuwen's voice is more than just simple narration; it is rather a lyrical film form which is characteristic of modern literary ideology.
-According to Leung, the voice-over is the key to establishing the film's exceptional sense of lyricism as well as Fei Mu's personal interpretation of ruination and his poetic aesthetics.
-The author also notes that instead of describing what happened, the narration more focuses on the protagonist's inner emotional change and struggle.
+According to Leung, the voice-over is the key to establishing the film's exceptional sense of lyricism, as well as Fei Mu's personal interpretation of ruination and his poetic aesthetics.
+The author also notes that instead of describing what happened, the narration focuses more on the protagonist's inner emotional change and struggle.

 According to Jie Li, Yuwen's voice-over accompanied by her personal subjective point of view shots connects the dreary city walls, her husband's pessimism and the ruins in the family compound.
-The amble cinematography in the film resonates with Du Fu's famous poem “Spring Gazing”, which was written during the An Lushan Rebellion.
-The voice of Yuwen is the bridge that associates the dull, lifeless city ruins to the intimate household where the characters disclose their longing for passion and closure.
+In addition, the amble cinematography in the film resonates with Du Fu's famous poem "Spring Gazing", which was written during the An Lushan Rebellion.
+The voice of Yuwen is the bridge that associates the dull, lifeless city ruins to the intimate household, where the characters disclose their longing for passion and closure.